Therapy services are provided to adult and youth survivors of abuse regarding the impact the trauma they have experienced.

-Supportive counseling provides a safe haven for survivors to talk about their experiences and recognize the role that trauma has played in their response and decision making process.
-Counseling helps survivors develop ways to cope with life challenges, realize their self worth and learn how to navigate the path to recovery.
+Therapeutic Services provide a safe haven for survivors to talk about their experiences and recognize the role that trauma has played in their response and decision making process.
+Therapy helps survivors develop ways to cope with life challenges, realize their self worth and learn how to navigate the path to recovery.

 Women’s Center advocates are cross trained to facilitate needs assessment and provide supportive advocacy services based on the individual needs of domestic and sexual violence survivors and their children.
 All advocacy services are provided free of charge at the Women’s Center.

 Services include providing survivors with the information they need to make informed decisions.
 Fundamental organization-wide services include, but are not limited to:

 - Assistance obtaining a Personal Protection Order (PPO)